leejones/margins/papers/conways-law.md

 ## Notes from reading the "Conway's Law" paper

-The [paper](http://www.melconway.com/Home/Committees_Paper.html) can be found a Mel Conway's website.
+The [paper](http://www.melconway.com/Home/Committees_Paper.html) can be found on Mel Conway's website.

 Conway's Law is often used in the context of software, but applies to any system (ex. government, communities, transportation).